The Anti-Candida Diet: The Strongest Candida Killers

 I believe that anyone with Candida overgrowth should avoid fermented foods until their yeast population is under control.
 The traditional Candida diet does allow for fermented foods.
 However, the prebiotics produced during the fermentation process feed also feeds bad bacteria and yeast.
 Fermented foods themselves may be high in bad bacteria and yeast, so I recommend removing these foods as part of the anti-Candida diet and killing Candida first before using fermented foods to help restore the good bacteria.

-Dairy does not directly feed Candida, yet it is a highly inflammatory food that I recommend everyone eliminate from their diets, along with gluten.
+Dairy does not directly feed Candida, yet it is a highly inflammatory food that I recommend everyone eliminates from their diets, along with gluten.
 Inflammation damages your gut lining, which is already leaky due to an overgrowth of Candida.
 This allows the yeast to continue escaping into your bloodstream, along with toxins, microbes, and other particles.

 Once all of these foreign particles enter your bloodstream, they trigger a fresh wave of inflammation as your immune system tries to neutralize the threats.
 Until your leaky gut heals, the particles just keep on coming, and this constant level of inflammation can eventually lead to an autoimmune disease.